edelooff/variable-scope/content/python/uweb-analysis.rst

 General shortcomings
 ====================

+As much as possible, I've grouped the flaws and problems of the µWeb framework into a small number of sections.
+These align roughly with the *model/view/presenter* pattern that µWeb follows, including one for the debugging server:

+- The template system;
+- The presentation layer;
+- The database interaction layer;
+- The standalone / debugging server.

-As much as possible, I've grouped the flaws and problems with µWeb to the sections that they're part of.
-These describe the presentation layer (the ``PageMaker``), the view layer (limited to the ``TemplateParser``) and the database layer (the model).
-Also in a section of its own is the standalone/debugging server.
-However, there are a few flaws in the foundation of µWeb that don't fit any of these sections.
-These design flaws will be discussed in this section.
+In addition to these sections, there are a number of flaws in the foundation of µWeb itself.
+They don't fit any of these sections very well, so they go in this fifth section, *general*.

 µWeb is not WSGI-compliant